accelist/nextjs-starter/README.md

 Place reusable React components in this folder.

-It is recommended to write newer components as [Functional Components](https://reactjs.org/docs/components-and-props.html) (with [Hooks](https://reactjs.org/docs/hooks-intro.html)) instead of Class Components for simplicity.
+It is recommended to write newer components as [Functional Components](https://reactjs.org/docs/components-and-props.html) (with [Hooks](https://reactjs.org/docs/hooks-intro.html)) instead of Class Components.

-### `css` Folder
+### `styles` Folder

-Place plain `.css` files in this folder.
+Place plain `.css` files in this folder and import them from `globals.css` to apply them as Global Stylesheet.
+These styles will apply to all pages and components in your application.

-If there are [reusable JS style objects](https://reactjs.org/docs/dom-elements.html#style) (CSS-in-JS), it is recommended to place them in `components` folder instead.
+> Due to the global nature of stylesheets, and to avoid conflicts, they may not be imported from pages / components.

+[Reusable CSS-in-JS objects](https://emotion.sh/docs/best-practices) should be placed in `components` folder instead because they export TypeScript objects.

+[Component-Level CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) specific to certain components or pages are recommended to be placed next to the corresponding `.tsx` files instead. (e.g. `components/Button.module.css` next to `components/Button.tsx`)

 ### `functions` Folder